kubernetes/website/docs/getting-started-guides/kubeadm.md

 Note: Disabling SELinux by running `setenforce 0` is required in order to allow containers to access the host filesystem, which is required by pod networks for example.
-You have to do this until kubelet can handle SELinux better.
+You have to do this until SELinux support is improved in the kubelet.

 ### (2/4) Initializing your master